 - Sophisticated phone systems, auto-dialing campaigns, and patient segmentation tools

 Payment IVRs let patients pay their bills without talking to a human being.
-Segmentation tools create campaigns and workflows to reach out to patients with the right touch at the right time to increase likelihood for payment.
+Segmentation tools create campaigns and workflows to reach out to patients with the right touch at the right time to increase the likelihood of payment.

 - Creatively designed patient-friendly billing statements and delivery options

-A clear and well-designed patient statement increases likelihood for patient payments by offering the pertinent information in a clear and easy to understand format. eStatements, mobiles apps and text payment reminders all add retail-mirrored convenience options that patients expect from other industries and increasingly demand from healthcare services.
+A clear and well-designed patient statement increases the likelihood of patient payments by offering pertinent information in a clear and easy-to-understand format. eStatements, mobile apps, and text payment reminders all add retail-mirrored convenience options that patients expect from other industries and increasingly demand from healthcare services.